MINERVA-Australis

-MINERVA-Australis (stylized MINERVA-Australis) is a dedicated exoplanet observatory, operated by the University of Southern Queensland, in Queensland, Australia.
+MINERVA-Australis is a dedicated exoplanet observatory, operated by the University of Southern Queensland, in Queensland, Australia.

 The facility is located at USQ's Mount Kent Observatory, and saw first light in quarter two 2018.
-Commissioning of the facility was completed in mid-2019, and the facility was officially launched on 23 July 2019.
+Commissioning of the telescope array and spectrograph was completed in mid-2019, and the facility was officially launched on 23 July 2019.

-The facility follows the innovative model first deployed in the northern hemisphere's Miniature Exoplanet Radial Velocity Array (MINERVA), a northern hemisphere exoplanet facility located at the U.S. Fred Lawrence Whipple Observatory at Mt.
-Hopkins, Arizona.
-MINERVA-Australis is being used to perform follow-up and characterisation observations of exoplanets discovered by NASA's Transiting Exoplanet Survey Satellite (TESS), which was launched in April, 2018.
+Minerva Australis follows the innovative model first deployed in the northern hemisphere's Miniature Exoplanet Radial Velocity Array (MINERVA) a dedicated northern hemisphere exoplanet observatory located at the Fred Lawrence Whipple Observatory, Mt.
+Hopkins, Arizona USA.
+Currently, MINERVA-Australis continues to collect data for southern hemisphere ground-based follow-up and characterisation of exoplanets discovered by NASA's Transiting Exoplanet Survey Satellite (TESS), which was launched in April 2018, a year before Minerva Australis' first light.

 The project's principal investigator is USQ astronomer Rob Wittenmyer, who leads a consortium of partners from institutions across the world (UNSW Australia; Nanjing University; University of California, Riverside; MIT; George Mason University; University of Louisville; University of Texas at Austin; University of Florida).